kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/analyse-your-audience.md

 ---

-## Discuss: Adapting to Your Audience
+## Discuss: Adjusting to Your Audience

 > 💬 Consider the following situation: You have just been accepted to a Masters program and plan to resign from your job to start the program in three months.
 >